 Gill nets are used to catch a variety of inshore fish including flounder, rig shark, elephant fish, butterfish and grey mullet.
 The nets are normally narrow with the bottom weighted down and the top held up with floats.
 Driftnets are left to drift in water currents and are usually set at or near the water surface.
 Set nets are anchored to the seafloor and are usually set near the bottom.
 The net effectively forms a wall in the water which fish swim into and get caught, often by their gills.
 Using a net with a large mesh size can help avoid small fish being caught.

 Seining is a method where a net is used to encircle fish and capture them.
-Purse seining is used to catch fish that feed on the surface such as tuna, trevally, kahawai or mackerel.
+Purse seining is used to catch fish that feed on the surface such as tuna, trevally, kahawai and mackerel.
 When a school of fish has been sighted from the main fishing vessel, a small boat is launched which tows one end of the net around the school to encircle the fish.
 Ropes at the bottom of the net are drawn in (pursed) to completely enclose the fish.
 The net is then pulled close to the larger boat and the fish are scooped or pumped into the hold.